 • 56.5% of Aboriginal adults aged 16 years and over were overweight or obese as estimated from the 2012 NSW Adult Population Health Survey (self reported using CATI).

 Overall trends in NSW

 Self reported data on overweight and obesity have been collected for adults in NSW since 1997 through the NSW Population Health Survey and since 1977-78 through the Australian Health Surveys, National Health Surveys (from 1995).
-Measured data on overweight and obesity have been collected for adults in NSW through the National Nutrition Survey (1995) and the National Health Survey (2007-08).
+Measured data on overweight and obesity have been collected for adults in NSW through the National Nutrition Survey (1995) and the Australian and National Health Survey (2011-12 and 2007-08 respectively).

 Self reported data on overweight and obesity have been collected for students in NSW since 2005 through the NSW School Students Health Behaviours Survey and measured data on overweight and obesity have been collected for students in NSW since 1985 through the Australian Health and Fitness Survey and the NSW Schools Fitness and Physical Activity Survey (1997) and the NSW Schools Physical Activity and Nutrition Survey (2004 and 2010).

 Parent reported data on overweight and obesity have been collected for children in NSW since 2007 through the NSW Population Health Survey.
 Measured data on overweight and obesity have been collected for children in NSW since 2008 through the National Health Survey.

 Prevalence estimates, although differing slightly between surveys because of different sampling frames, participation rates and modes of collection (telephone versus self completed questionnaires versus face to face personal interview versus measured) have all been increasing over time although the rate of increase has lessened.